-In general, two domains are different if they differ in at least one of their components, \ie input space, label space, or the probability density function.
 Based on these conditions, transfer learning can be classified as follows;

-\begin{itemize} \item Inductive transfer learning - in this $\mathcal{Y}_s \neq \mathcal{Y}_t$, and it doesn't matter whether the source and target input feature space are the same or different.
-Here there are two possibilities; \begin{enumerate} \item \textit{source domain has a lot of labeled data}; this is similar to Multi-task learning \cite{MTL_rich} (discussed in section \ref{sec_MTL)}).
-But there is a difference, inductive transfer learning shares the knowledge of the source task to improve the learning of only the target task, while multi-task learning jointly learns both the task and attempts to improve the performance of both.
+\begin{itemize} \item Inductive transfer learning - in this, $\mathcal{Y}_s \neq \mathcal{Y}_t$, and it does not matter whether the source and target input feature space are the same.
+Labeled data in the target domain are needed to learn a predictive model already trained in the source domain.
+Here, there are two possibilities depending on the labels; \begin{enumerate} \item \textit{The source domain has a lot of labeled data}; according to \cite{Pan10asurvey}, this is considered as a limiting case of Multi-task learning \cite{MTL-rich} (discussed in section \ref{sec_MTL)}).
+But there is a difference: inductive transfer learning shares the knowledge of the source task to improve the learning of only the target task, while multi-task learning jointly learns both the task and attempts to improve the performance of both.

-\item \textit{source domain has no labeled data}; this converges to Self-taught learning. \cite{selftaught_raina}.
-In the case of unlabelled data, the source task is to learn a good feature representation and use these learned feature representations to accomplish the target task. \end{enumerate}
+\item \textit{The source domain has no labeled data}; this converges to Self-taught learning \cite{selftaught_raina}.
+In the case of unlabelled data, the source task learns a good feature representation and uses these learned feature representations to accomplish the target task. \end{enumerate}